Biden invites House and Senate leaders to White House as debt limit crisis looms

 In recent years, Republicans have attempted to repeatedly weaponise the need to raise the debt limit periodically as a way to force Democratic presidents to adopt unpopular positions by threatening to allow the US to stop paying its’ bills, a scenario economists say risks a worldwide financial crisis.

 Many Republicans, including former president Donald Trump, have demanded that the GOP use the possibility of a default on America’s soveriegn debt as leverage to extract concessions from the Democratic-controlled White House and Senate.
+The House, controlled by Republicans, last week passed legislation that would raise the debt limit while at the same time cutting spending on various government programs.
+Among the programs on the chopping block: President Joe Biden’s student debt relief initiative, as well as funding for new IRS personnel.

+The plan would also add new work requirements for adults on Medicaid, cap the growth of the federal government, and impose 2022 limits on discretionary spending.
+The White House said in response to the bill’s passage that Republicans were attempting to “strip away health care services for veterans, cut access to Meals on Wheels, eliminate health care coverage for millions of Americans and ship manufacturing jobs overseas”.

+It remains unclear whether Mr Biden will be forced to sign that bill, or whether Democrats will secure passage of a clean debt limit bill before the June 1 deadline passes.

 Prominent GOP figures frequently claim that raising the statutory debt limit to enable the US to continue meeting financial obligations — a practice that was once routine under presidents of both parties and met no objections when it was done under Mr Biden’s predecessor — is akin to authorising new spending.